-Your body’s metabolism depends on few variables: your body’s capability to digest food, body’s fat percentage and stress level.
+Your body’s metabolism depends on a few variables: your body’s capability to digest food, the body’s fat percentage, and stress level.
 Bhujangasana helps in targeting all three variables through a single pose.

 15# Effective in Curing Thyroid:

-It has proven effects on regulating thyroid gland thus help in maintaining good health.
+It has proven effects on regulating the thyroid gland thus help in maintaining good health.